Marius22Popescu/Hibernate/README.md

+# Hibernate Tutorial
-# Hibernate is an mapping tool for the Java programming language.
+Hibernate is an mapping tool for the Java programming language.
 It provides a framework for mapping an object-oriented domain model to a relational database.